 Normal fluid, electrolyte, glucose, and calcium levels must be maintained.
 Infants should be kept in a neutral thermal environment and treated with antibiotics for possible sepsis until culture results are known.
 Inotropes and pressors may be required as part of circulatory support.

 Prolonged hypoxia and/or acidosis or disorders that increase pulmonary blood flow cause smooth muscle hypertrophy in small pulmonary arteries, resulting in persistent pulmonary hypertension.

 Persistent pulmonary hypertension causes right-to-left shunting via the ductus arteriosus or a foramen ovale, resulting in intractable systemic hypoxemia; right-sided heart failure may develop.

 Confirm diagnosis by echocardiography.

-Give O2 to dilate pulmonary vasculature, mechanical ventilation, inhaled nitric oxide, and, for severe cases, ECMO.
+Give oxygen to dilate pulmonary vasculature, mechanical ventilation, inhaled nitric oxide, and, for severe cases, extracorporeal membrane oxygenation (ECMO).